gy19sr/Assessment_1/README.md

 7. Then click the "change wolf amount" button.
 8. Only once those are set should you then click the "Run Model" Button.
 9. Once the model finishes you can click "quit".
-10.The console will print if the stopping condition is met and number of iterations.
+10. The console will print if the stopping condition is met and number of iterations.

 ### Running the model again:
 If wish to run model again, make sure you end the run by clicking the red square in console.
 Then restarting the kernal ensures that the model will run smoothly again